 What this looks like in a math class

-Whenever possible, evoke emotion and use student interests to engage the brain in deep, long-lasting learning.
+Evoke emotion and use student interests to engage the brain in deep, long-lasting learning whenever possible.

-This will not only help with today's learning but will also promote long-term engagement, even when later practice might not be as interesting.
+This will help with today’s learning and promote long-term engagement, even when later practice might not be as interesting for students who struggle with word problems.

 Here's how to start applying this research today: